ianblenke/docker-dnsmasq-jq/README.md

 The above config would send anything with a `.local` domain to 127.0.0.1 on port 50053, while any other requests would go to 8.8.8.8

 Specify all you like.
-Keep it simple, bruh
+Keep it simple